检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Configuring Policy-based Routes for a Linux ECS with Multiple Network Interfaces (IPv4/IPv6) IPv6 Windows IPv4 Take an ECS running Windows Server 2012 (64-bit) as an example.

-Configuring Policy-based Routes for an ECS with Multiple Network Interfaces Overview Collecting ECS Network Information Manually Configuring IPv4 and IPv6 Policy-based Routes for a Linux ECS with Multiple Network Interfaces (CentOS) Manually Configuring IPv4 and IPv6 Policy-based
+Configuring Policy-based Routes for an ECS with Multiple Network Interfaces Overview Collecting ECS Network Information Automatically Configuring IPv4 and IPv6 Policy-based Routes for a Linux ECS with Multiple Network Interfaces (Huawei Cloud EulerOS 2.0/CentOS 8.0 or Later) Manually

 For details, see How Do I Log In to My ECS?